blezek/registerGL/README.md

 # registerGL

 2d non-rigid image registration using WebGL.
+A longer term goal is to interact with the displacement field.
 ## Algorithm

 Build using Thirion's Demon's registration.